The District of West Vancouver has taken steps toward making all its facilities accessible to people of differing abilities.

 - Complete a Recreation Financial Assistance Program application: get one from the Seniors’ Activity Centre, or the West Vancouver or Gleneagles Community Centre front desk or online.

-- Review the application to ensure you qualify, gather your documentation (as listed on the application), and call 604-925-7270 to schedule an interview.
+- Review the Qualifying for Financial Assistance Program - Information Handout (Self-Assessment) to ensure you qualify, gather your documentation (as listed on the Self-Assessment) and book an appointment just like registering for any other program.
+Apply online at activewestvanrec.ca and type financial in the activities box, register in person at the front desk or call 604-925-7270 to schedule an interview.

-- Bring your completed application and original documentation to a meeting with the Access Services staff, where staff will assess your eligibility for the RFAP.
+- Bring your original documentation to a meeting with the Access Services staff, where staff will assess your eligibility for the RFAP.

 - Original documents are required for the initial interview and for renewal appointments.
 These will be returned to you at the end of your appointment.